UNISON National Delegates Conference

 Some contentious points in no particular order:

-Another difficult issue was the proposal to convert one of the general executive seats into a place for a non-binary gender representative.
-The difficulty was that the loss of the general seat would remove one of the few black men from the executive.
+Another difficult issue was the proposal to convert an NEC seat currently reserved for black men into a reserved general seat for all black members (including men, women and non-binary black members).
+The difficulty was that the loss of the general seat could result in the loss of one of the few black men from the executive.
 Ultimately the vote meant we had to choose between a black man or a non-gendered place.
-The conference voted to retain the seat as general and retain the position.
-This generated discussion among the three of us, and I eventually voted for the motion.
-Several black women spoke in favour, and I was persuaded by this argument, but I felt a disappointment in not supporting the LGBTQ argument.
+The conference voted to retain the seat as male and retain the current position.
+This generated discussion among the three of us, and I eventually voted to keep the status quo.
+Several black women spoke in favour,of keeping the seat as male to ensure that the NEC retained the representation and experience of black men and I was persuaded by this argument, but I felt a disappointment in not supporting the LGBTQ argument.
 This is the kind of decision we made as a 3-person unit, but I wondered how our membership in the branch would want us to vote.

 Positives and negatives (Alison)